 The two-room science block cost c. £25,000 and we have fitted it out with the equipment needed for the curriculum.
 ZMCP provided the funds and the skilled labour, while the community provided raw materials (sand, stone, gravel, mud bricks) and the unskilled labour.
 ZMCP has set aside a 2 year budget to provide the equipment needed to continue to be able to deliver the curriculum.

 This is part of ZMCP’s long term plan to help the school develop in order to deliver a quality of education which is on a par with that being delivered by the schools in the local town.
 This would mean students could be educated in Ngoli and would not have to travel.
 The 2019 and 2020 exam results look promisingly better than in previous years.

 The building is complete and science lessons have started.
 Take a look at the video...

 Amazingly the local town, Kasama, has a science equipment store, complete with gold leaf electroscopes.

 NGOLI Mother and Baby Ward Project

 Ngoli has a part-completed mother and baby ward.
-Mothers currently have nowhere to rest after giving birth and consequently have to return home a few short hours after giving birth.
+Mothers currently have nowhere to rest after giving birth and consequently have to return home, often on the back of a bicycle, a few short hours after giving birth.

 There are more than 500 pregnancies a year in the local community - ZMCP are working to complete this part-built mother and baby ward.